Phoenix-Wolf5911/devsecops-assessment/report/Report.md

 | Kubernetes Hardening        | PodSecurity & resources set   | Enable RBAC, Secrets |
 | Observability & Monitoring  | Basic metrics and alerts      | Add notifications and persistent storage |

 > Overall, the deployment is **production-ready** for simulation purposes.
-Minor improvements are suggested for full production-grade security.
+Minor improvements are suggested for full production readiness.

 ---